roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-10 ****** bysadkins116© Susanna was watching closely in case anyone would leave the staff door.
+Susanna was watching closely in case anyone would leave the staff door.
 Even though having Julie discovered would eventually happen, she wanted to wait till the right time.
 Susanna wanted to make her coming out an event, not an accident.
 "OK slut, you did well, now get up and follow me to Slave Dawn's apartment."

  Julie practically jumped up off the pavement and jumped into her car, and not a minute too soon as several teachers and support staff walked out the door.
 Julie was parked very close to the door as she had arrived so early this morning.
 She was only about fifty feet or so from the teachers heading for their cars.
 She looked up at her mistress with pleading eyes.